Yakal/Internship-case-SE-2025/README.md

 Highlight your creative approach to integrating LLMs, including model selection, handling ambiguous queries, and addressing potential limitations.
 You are not expected to build a working system but to present a well-thought-out conceptual design and workflow for implementing this feature.

-Prepare a 15-20 minutes presentation of Task 1 and 5~10 minutes for Task 2 & 3.

-Feel free to use any presentation software you are comfortable with.

 ### Considerations
 - There is no single "correct" solution; we are looking for your unique analytical approach.
 - Your ability to derive business insights from the analysis is crucial.
+- Presentation **_will be 25 minutes, followed by a 10-minute Q&A session._**
+- The recommended structure is 15 minutes for Task 1, 5 minutes for Task 2, and 5 minutes for Task 3.
+- Feel free to use any presentation software you are comfortable with.

 ## Dataset Descriptions (Metadata)

-Below are descriptions of the datasets you will be working with:
+Below are descriptions for the datasets you will be working with:

 ### Orders Table (Orders.csv)